strangerstudios/pmpro-address-for-free-levels/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .3.3 =
+* BUG FIX: Fixed issue where name fields weren't updating WordPress when PayPal Express was used.

 = .3.2 =
 * BUG: Fixed a warning.